 Valuation is the process of determining the economic worth of a company/business based on its business model and external environment and supported with reasons and empirical evidence.
 During valuation, a valuer looks at the company's management, composition of its capital structure, the prospect of future earnings and market value of assets, etc. Proper valuation helps an entity or business make an intelligent decision.
 In a merger or amalgamation or demerger or acquisition, valuation is essential to fix the value of the shares to be exchanged in a merger or the consideration payable for an acquisition.
-The valuation plays a very important role during the resolution of existing debts, unlocking of hidden value and assets, introduction of risk capital and in some cases a turnaround of the underlying business can lead to substantial profits on exit from the investments.

 The use of different valuation techniques and principles has made valuation a subjective process.
 Conflict in valuation could result from the choices with respect to any of these namely valuation base or approach or method or technique.
 In the case of merger, for instance, the asset value can be determined both at the market price and the cost price.
-A great deal depends upon the rationale of the parties to a transaction and therefore, it is important that the merging parties should first discuss and agree upon the valuation bases, approaches, methods and techniques.
+A great deal more depends upon the rationale of the parties to a transaction and therefore, it is important that the merging parties should first discuss and agree upon the valuation bases, approaches, methods and techniques.